jaimevisser/domoticz_scripts/README.md

 Scripts I use to do more with my domotics setup.
 The content of this git goes into domoticz/scripts/lua.

-Variable scripts receive 6 tables from Domoticz:
+Variable scripts receive this from Domoticz:
 - otherdevices
 - otherdevices_lastupdate
 - otherdevices_svalues